 |Apr 7||Rademacher complexity (notes)||Avrim Blum's notes, [SSS, chap 26], [MRT, chap 3]|

 |Apr 10||Intro online learning (notes)||[AHK survey], [Hazan, Ch 1]|

 |Apr 14||Applications of experts (notes)||Bobby Kleinberg lecture notes|

 |Apr 17 + 21||Applications, cont. + Follow the perturbed leader (notes)||FTPL by Kalai and Vempala|

 |Apr 21 + 24||Intro to online convex optimization (notes)|

 In the above list:

 Instructors: Nikhil Devanur and Anna Karlin

-Course evaluation: 2-4 homeworks and a presentation on a paper related to the course content.
+Course evaluation: 2-4 homeworks and a small project.

 Background expected: Mathematical maturity, basics of probability and undergraduate level algorithms.